Skip to content

 5.1 Stack

-A stack is a linear data structure that follows the principle of Last-In-First-Out (LIFO).
+A stack is a linear data structure that follows the Last In First Out (LIFO) logic.

 We can compare a stack to a pile of plates on a table.
-To access the bottom plate, one must first remove the plates on top.
-By replacing the plates with various types of elements (such as integers, characters, objects, etc.), we obtain the data structure known as a stack.
+If we specify that only one plate can be moved at a time, then to get the bottom plate, we must first remove the plates above it one by one.
+If we replace the plates with various types of elements (such as integers, characters, objects, etc.), we get the stack data structure.

-As shown in Figure 5-1, we refer to the top of the pile of elements as the "top of the stack" and the bottom as the "bottom of the stack."
-The operation of adding elements to the top of the stack is called "push," and the operation of removing the top element is called "pop."
+As shown in Figure 5-1, we call the top of the stacked elements the "top" and the bottom the "base."
+The operation of adding an element to the top is called "push," and the operation of removing the top element is called "pop."

 The common operations on a stack are shown in Table 5-1.
 The specific method names depend on the programming language used.
-Here, we use push(), pop(), and peek() as examples.
+Here, we use the common naming convention of push(), pop(), and peek().

 Method Description Time Complexity

-Typically, we can directly use the stack class built into the programming language.
-However, some languages may not specifically provide a stack class.
-In these cases, we can use the language's "array" or "linked list" as a stack and ignore operations that are not related to stack logic in the program.
+Typically, we can directly use the built-in stack class provided by the programming language.
+However, some languages may not provide a dedicated stack class.
+In these cases, we can use the language's "array" or "linked list" as a stack and ignore operations unrelated to the stack in the program logic.

 stack.py

-# Python does not have a built-in stack class, so a list can be used as a stack
+# Python does not have a built-in stack class, can use list as a stack

 stack: list[int] = []